RestComm/webrtc-test/README.md

 ### 1. Install prerequisites ###

-* Install sipp for the SIP call generation
+* Install sipp for the SIP call generation (as already mentioned we are using Sipp for this example, but you can use any tool you like to generate calls)
 	* Download latest tar.gz bundle from https://github.com/SIPp/sipp/releases
 	* Install prerequisites: `$ sudo apt-get install ncurses-dev libpcap-dev`
 	* Uncompress and configure with pcap support (so that we can RTP media as well, not only signaling) and build: `$ ./configure --with-pcap && make`